sanity-io/sanity/packages/@sanity/webpack-integration/README.md

-// Less common, but if you need more fine-grained access to postcss plugin stuff:
+// Less common, but if you need more fine-grained access to internals:

+// Get a preconfigured `DefinePlugin` that exposes `__DEV__` sanityWebpack.getEnvPlugin(options)

+// Get the part resolver plugin required for part imports sanityWebpack.getPartResolverPlugin(options)

+// Get the part loader (requires the PartResolverPlugin) sanityWebpack.getPartLoader(options)

 // Get the resolving function required for postcss-import sanityWebpack.getStyleResolver(options)